python-trio/trio/docs/source/reference-core.rst

-doesn't have enough checkpoints in it, then it's useful to know that ``await trio.sleep(0)`` is an idiomatic way to execute a checkpoint without doing anything else, and that :func:`trio.testing.assert_yields` can be used to test that an arbitrary block of code contains a checkpoint.
+doesn't have enough checkpoints in it, then it's useful to know that ``await trio.sleep(0)`` is an idiomatic way to execute a checkpoint without doing anything else, and that :func:`trio.testing.assert_checkpoints` can be used to test that an arbitrary block of code contains a checkpoint.